bioinformatics-ua/dicoogle/dicoogle-webcore/README.md

 In addition, a JavaScript module must be implemented, containing the entire logic and rendering of the plugin.
 The final module script must define a module in loose CommonJS format (similar to the Node.js module standard).
 The developer may also choose to create the module under the UMD format.
-The developer can make a node-flavored CommonJS module and use tools like browserify to convert it (and embed dependencies).
-The exported module must be a single constructor function, in which instances must have a `render(parent)` function, which will attach the contents of the plugin to the `parent` DOM element (as of 0.6.0, it should no longer return a DOM element).
+The developer can make multiple node-flavored CommonJS modules and use tools like browserify to bundle them and embed dependencies.
+The exported module must be a single constructor function, in which instances must have a `render(parent)` function, which will attach the contents of the plugin to the `parent` DOM element.

 All modules will have access to the `DicoogleWeb` plugin-local alias for interfacing with Dicoogle.
 If the plugin is to be attached to a result slot, it must also implement `onResult(result)`.
 Query plugins can invoke